Pakistani girl, 16, survivor of Taliban, visits US

 NEW YORK (AP) — A defiant 16-year-old Pakistani girl whose advocacy for education made her the target of a Taliban assassination attempt a year ago told an audience in New York on Thursday she one day hopes to become her country’s prime minister.

-Malala Yousafzai made her comments in an interview with CNN’s chief international correspondent Christiane Amanpour at the 92nd Street Y. She spoke a few hours after being awarded Europe’s top human rights prize and on the eve of the awarding of the Nobel Peace Prize, for which she is considered a likely contender.
+Malala Yousafzai made her comments in an interview with CNN’s chief international correspondent Christiane Amanpour.
+She spoke a few hours after she was awarded Europe’s top human rights prize and on the eve of the awarding of the Nobel Peace Prize, for which she is considered a likely contender.

 Asked if she wanted to be a doctor or a politician, Malala said she initially wanted to be a doctor but had learned she could help more people as prime minister.